project-flipper/ClubPenguin/README.md

 # Modifications
 You may have noticed `.scene` files (amongst others) that are left unused in the source.
 These files are editable using [Phaser Editor 2D](https://phasereditor2d.com/), and the editor will compile TypeScript files upon change.
 It is adviced you only modify TypeScript files in the project that **are not compiled by the editor**, and in case they are, **make sure you are editing a section that is not compiled**.

-To ensure whether a section is compiled, look for block comments in the desired TypeScript file that look like this: `/* START-USER-CODE */`.
+To check whether a section is compiled, look for block comments in the desired TypeScript file that look like this: `/* START-USER-CODE */`.
 This indicates the start of a section that will not be overwritten by the editor, and likewise a comment like `/* END-USER-CODE */` indicates the end of it.

 Phaser Editor 2D will also need to read asset files from the mediaserver, so you will need to make it available inside of the project root as a directory.
 For the editor to recognize the mediaserver as an extension of the project root (needed for asset loading), you must include an empty file called `projectroot` (without an extension) inside of the mediaserver root.
 This will hint the editor that the mediaserver is used for asset loading, and you will be able to edit freely the scenes.